 Bradleys Head Amphitheatre

-The amphitheatre is part of Sydney Harbour National Park, and the surrounding bushland makes you feel you have left the city for the day, only the icons in front of you remind you how close you really are.
+The amphitheatre is part of Sydney Harbour National Park.
+The surrounding bushland makes you feel you have left the city for the day.
+Only the icons in front of you remind you how close you really are.

 Why Picnic at Bradley’s Head?